Dylan-J-Morris/covid19-forecasting-aus/README.md

 source /hpcfs/users/$USER/local/virtualenvs/bin/activate
 python model/sim_model/sim_class_cython_setup.py
 ```
 which creates a shared object and this is what is referenced in `run_state.py`.
 This builds the shared object and stores it in `/model/sim_model/` (Note that there will be some warnings when building this but they relate to building Numpy under cython and can be ignored.
-There will also be some additional files produced but they are just the compiled c-code).
+There will also be some additional files produced but they are just the compiled C-code).
 The model in `sim_class_cython.pyx` is mostly written in python and should be relatively straightforward to understand.
 The real performance gains come from using Cython on the `generate_cases` function which results in an approximate 4x speedup over base Python implementation.

 ## Data
 1. In the covid forecasting directory (from github) create a data folder called `data`.